 The amended complaints in the Jacobs and Ford actions allege that EMC, as the majority stockholder of VMware, and the individual defendants, who are directors of EMC, VMware, or both, breached their fiduciary duties to minority stockholders of VMware, Inc. ("VMware"), in connection with the proposed EMC merger by allegedly entering into or approving a merger that favors the interests of EMC and Dell at the expense of the minority stockholders.
 Under the amended complaint, the plaintiffs in the Jacobs action have brought suit against the Company, Dell, and Universal as alleged aiders and abettors.
 No oral argument date has been set for the motions to dismiss/motions to stay the Jacobs action.
-Under the amended complaint, the plaintiffs in the Company and individual defendants for alleged breach of fiduciary duties to VMware and its stockholders, or, alternatively, against the Company, Dell, and Universal for aiding and abetting the alleged breach of fiduciary duties by EMC and VMware's directors.
+Under the amended complaint, the plaintiffs in the Ford action have brought suit against the Company and individual defendants for alleged breach of fiduciary duties to VMware and its stockholders, or, alternatively, against the Company, Dell, and Universal for aiding and abetting the alleged breach of fiduciary duties by EMC and VMware's directors.
 On November 17, 2015, the plaintiffs in the Ford action moved for a preliminary injunction and for expedited discovery.
 Certain defendants filed motions to dismiss the amended complaint in the Ford action on February 26, 2016 and February 29, 2016.
 On March 7, 2016, the defendants moved to stay or dismiss the Jacobs action in favor of the Ford action.
 On April 19, 2016, EMC, the Company, Dell, Universal, and certain of the individual defendants filed briefs in support of the previously filed motions to dismiss.
+The parties are still in the process of briefing the motion to dismiss.